Acapulco, March 28-29

 The only non-beach we went to was the city of Oaxaca, the capital of the state of Oaxaca, of which Puerto Escondido is a part.
 Oaxaca was a cute, colonial city with a “hippy-esque” culture of art and natural foods.
 Our first day there we went to the ruins of the ancient Zapotec capital city, Monte Albán, which sits on top of a hill right outside of Oaxaca.

 The following day we had the opportunity to go for a hike in the Sierra Norte mountains outside of the city.
 It was amazing.
-Not only did we get to experience the natural beauty of the mountains, but we also learned a little bit about the mountain village life, as our guide was a woman who lived in the village at the top of the mountain on which we hiked.

 Lastly, as a closing to our trip, back in the city of Oaxaca we were fortunate enough to see a Guelaguetza show, which is a Oaxacan folk dance that showcases incredibly beautiful and colorful costumes!: